Wyatt Langford: Texas Rangers (2024–present)

 Langford made the Rangers Opening Day roster in 2024.
 On April 28, he hit his first home run, an inside-the-park home run off Andrew Abbott of the Cincinnati Reds.
 Playing three games at Round Rock in May, he batted .200/.273/.200.
 On June 22, against the Kansas City Royals, Langford hit his first career grand slam off reliever Ángel Zerpa in the eighth inning.
 On June 30, he hit for the cycle against the Baltimore Orioles, the 11th player to accomplish the feat in franchise history.
 (Note: Two cycles were hit by the same Ranger, Adrian Beltre, and one cycle was hit by Jim King in 1964, when the franchise played as the Washington Senators.)
 On September 3, Langford hit a walk-off grand slam against the New York Yankees, the 8th one in franchise history.
 Additionally, he is the first player since Jackie Robinson, and the first rookie ever, to hit an inside-the-park homer, a walk-off grand slam, and hit for the cycle in the same season.

 Awards

 In July 2024, he was named American League Rookie of the Month for June 2024.

 In October 2024, he was named American League Player of the Month and Rookie of the Month for September 2024.

+Personal life

+On December 16, 2023, Langford married Hallie Bryant, who plays softball at the University of North Florida.